By Anthony Caruso III | Publisher

 The Tigers also received cash considerations in the deal.
 He made $9.95 million this past season.

-Castellanos was traded with just 42 seconds before the 4 pm trade deadline.
+Castellanos was traded just 42 seconds before the 4 pm trade deadline.
 That ended nearly two years of being on the trade market.

 The 27-year-old Davie, Florida native had a .289 batting average with 27 home runs and 73 RBIs in 615 at-bats between the Tigers and Cubs.
 He also had 58 doubles and three triples on 178 hits, while scoring 100 runs.